If you dream of having thick, shiny, shampoo model hair but don’t want to use conventional or dangerous products, this one’s for you.

 If you’ve experienced sudden hair loss, talk with your healthcare provider to rule out any underlying medical conditions.
 The suggestions here are all based in nutrition or holistic health.
 If you’re allergic to any of these foods or oils, don’t eat or apply them topically.

-Natural Hair Thickeners for Fine or Thin Hair
+Natural Ways to Thicken Fine or Thin Hair

 Eat More Eggs